top of page

 Chania's airport, good old luggage wagons

-Chania's International Airport - Ioannis Daskalogiannis took its name from the famous rebel that fought against the Ottoman rule occupation in the 18th century.
+Chania's International Airport - Ioannis Daskalogiannis, took its name from the famous rebel who fought against the Ottoman rule occupation in the 18th century.

 Souda port of Chania